 Que asked him to write a 700 page book, Using HyperCard: From Home to HyperTalk, an effort for which he enlisted help from a bunch of friends.
 The book shipped to stores, lived for about a year, and went out of print.
 Vaughan claims that the act of book writing is like childbirth - a very painful and energy-consuming experience; but soon you forget the pain and can be seduced into doing it again!

-In his basement, Vaughan started The HyperMedia Group, Inc. with Eric Alderman and Jim Edlin, first as a division of Key Thinkers, then later as a successful standalone multimedia production company located in Emeryville, CA. From 1987 to 1992 HMG designed and developed custom software applications for multimedia platforms that included digitized audio, color and black & white animated graphics, and integrated television video.
+Once called a "hacker" when hackers were the smart guys wearing white hats, in his basement Vaughan started The HyperMedia Group with Eric Alderman and Jim Edlin, first as a division of Key Thinkers, then later as a successful standalone multimedia production company located in Emeryville, CA. From 1987 to 1992 HMG designed and developed custom software applications for multimedia platforms that included digitized audio, color and black & white animated graphics, and integrated television video.
 Before being sold to Wilson Learning Worldwide in 1998, HMG produced large multimedia corporate information systems as well as custom demonstration software for trade show and public distribution for many clients, including:

 - Apple Computer, Inc.: SmartStack, Developer Sampler CD-ROM, Support Navigator CD-ROM, Macintosh Portable In-Store Demo, Telcom News, Apple TV Video Illustrator

 - Attorney's Briefcase, Inc.: Family Law Reference System

 - Electric Power Research Institute: Image Library VideoDisc Resource, Air Quality Control Demo, Electrostatic Precipitator Guidelines

 - Electronic Catalog Corporation: DisplayNet CD-ROM Catalog

 - Fluor Daniel Corporation: Executive Decision Tool, Construction Bid proposal to American Airlines